What Are Tide Tables And Do You Need To Know About Them When Diving?

 Why Is It Best to Dive at Slack High Tide?

-During this time, the visibility in the water is the best, and you’ll have to cover a shorter distance between the land and your point of descent (and ascent) since the water levels will have risen near the shore.
+During this time, the visibility in the water is the best, and you’ll have to cover a shorter distance between the shore and your point of descent (and ascent) since the water levels will have risen near the shore.

 This not only makes your dive safer since it’s easier to get back to the land, but it also allows you to have a solid view of the ocean.